hci-lab-um/heuristics-for-test-tool-design/How-to-use-the-heuristics.md

 You might want to adopt them as an agenda for a planning meeting, or as a checklist to aid fast insights, to help you decide which heuristics you want to use for a deep dive.
 Timebox that activity.

+You can also make your organization a tailored heuristics checklist based on these heuristics and the sub-questions under each heuristic - we've found that dpending on context sometimes people have extra subquestions and want to split one main heuristics into two, or that they feel they have a good understanding in a particular area and want to con=mbine heuristics.
+If you do this, we recommend you come back to the orginal list and review your choices periodically, to make sure you are still on track.

 [Back to Top](#TopofPage)

 ## Generic Use - Flowcharts through the Heuristics